gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated-store.md

 ## Removing Graphs and Deleting Data

-Remove a graph and deleting the underlying data is done with the `RemoveGraphAndDeleteAllData` operation.
+Removing a graph and deleting the underlying data is done with the `RemoveGraphAndDeleteAllData` operation.
 Other than also deleting data, this operation is identical to `RemoveGraph`.
 Gaffer stores are not required to support this operation, if it's not supported an error will be raised.
 It is supported by and has been tested with the Accumulo Store.